『Jarvis Cocker Moons Michael Jackson』のカバーアート

 Jarvis Cocker Moons Michael Jackson

-In n 1996, at the height of Britpop, one impulsive act at the Brit Awards would change Jarvis Cocker’s life forever.
+In 1996, at the height of Britpop, one impulsive act at the Brit Awards would change Jarvis Cocker’s life forever.

 When Michael Jackson transformed the ceremony into a spectacle for his HIStory album — complete with messianic imagery and a newly invented “Artist of a Generation” award — Cocker made a split-second decision.
 He stormed the stage during “Earth Song”… and wiggled his bottom at the King of Pop.

-What followed was chaos: accusations of assault, a night in a police station, Bob Mortimer acting as an impromptu solicitor, and a media firestorm that turned a moment of protest into front-page scandal.
-But as video evidence emerged and public opinion shifted, Cocker became an unlikely symbol of British irreverence pushing back against corporate spectacle.
+What followed was chaos: accusations of assault, a night in a police station, Bob Mortimer acting as an impromptu solicitor, and a media firestorm that turned a moment of protest into a front-page scandal.
+But as video evidence emerged and public opinion shifted, Cocker became an unlikely symbol of British irreverence, pushing back against corporate spectacle.

-In this episode of Amped, Olivia Jones tells the full story behind the headline — the cultural tensions of Britpop, the politics of fame, and the unexpected personal cost of becoming famous for the wrong reason.
+In this episode of Amped, Olivia Jones tells the full story behind the headline.
+The cultural tensions of Britpop, the politics of fame, and the unexpected personal cost of becoming famous for the wrong reason.

 Because sometimes the smallest gesture can create the loudest shockwave.